What Happens to Syrian Refugees in Saint Petersburg

 It is important to know that only people who are seeking asylum are not held responsible for illegally crossing borders.
 Those with whom we work had not asked for asylum but were merely trying to get out of our country.

-After the court has made its ruling, these people are sent to the Deportation Center in Krasnoe Selo [a distant southern suburb of Petersburg], whence by law they should be forcibly removed to Syria, but that is inadmissible, because there is a war going on in their home country.
+After the court has made its ruling, these people are sent to the Deportation Center in Krasnoe Selo [a far southern suburb of Petersburg], whence by law they should be forcibly removed to Syria, but that is inadmissible, because there is a war going on in their home country.
 If they are returned, these people might be killed, meaning their right to life would be violated.
 We cannot forcibly return people to military conflict zones: this is contrary to international law.

 Our government agencies do not understand that people are in Russia illegally for long periods not because they are criminals and villains.
 Sometimes, because of language problems and lack of knowledge, they do not draft their claims properly.
 They do not know where to turn or how asylum is granted, since there is virtually no information either at the border or at police stations.